dcvanriper/markdown-cv/index.md

 ## Conference Presentations and Invited Talks
 `2020`
+Invited Speaker, "What should librarians know about differential privacy and the 2020 Census?", FDLP Academy, Federal Depository Library Program.

+`2020`
 Invited Speaker, "Differential Privacy and the 2020 Decennial Census: Implications for Social Scientists", Center for Studies in Demography and Ecology, University of Washington.

 `2020`